- PlushCare

 Types of infection

-Foodborne illnesses cause many types of infections.
-Bacterial food poisoning is a common source of contamination.
-Food poisoning can cause infections such as:
+Foodborne illnesses can be caused by many types of germs.
+Bacterial and viral causes of food poisoning are the most common causes of contamination in this country.
+Food poisoning can be caused by infections such as:

 Food poisoning symptoms